brevzin/cpp_proposals/2996_reflection/reflection.md

 In C++23, "constant evaluation" produces pure values without observable side-effects and thus the order in which constant-evaluation occurs is immaterial.
 In fact, while the language is designed to permit constant evaluation to happen at compile time, an implementation is not strictly required to take advantage of that possibility.

-Some of the proposed metafunctions, however, have side-effects that have an effect of the remainder of the program.
+Some of the proposed metafunctions, however, have side-effects that have an effect on the remainder of the program.
 For example, we provide a `define_class` metafunction that provides a definition for a given class.
 Clearly, we want the effect of calling that metafunction to be "prompt" in a lexical-order sense.
 For example: